Conversion Question: Charge as you drive?

 With a parallel hybrid, either the gas or the battery can power the car - it's up to you.

-You want to plug in as much as possible, because it's cheaper!
-The Prius doesn't give you that choice...but it should.
+So, yeah.
+You can charge while you drive with these.
+But you want to plug in as much as possible, because it's cheaper!
+The Prius doesn't give you that choice...but it should, and the new ones coming out will have plug-in options.

 As for the solar panels?
 Your instincts are once again correct!
 You can add a few miles to your range with the sun, depending on a few things.